prestwich/openethereum/README.md

 ## 1. Description <a id="chapter-001"></a>

-**Built for mission-critical use**: Miners, service providers, and exchanges need fast synchronisation and maximum uptime.
-OpenEthereum provides the core infrastructure essential for speedy and reliable services.

-- Clean, modular codebase for easy customisation
-- Advanced CLI-based client
-- Minimal memory and storage footprint
-- Synchronise in hours, not days with Warp Sync
-- Modular for light integration into your service or product
+OpenEthereum is the ParityTech Parity ethereum client in its _minimal maintaince mode_, this means that:
+- code related to non-mainstream features has been removed
+- will be updated to the last ethereum mainnet network upgrades
+- will support mainnet, kovan and xdai network mainstream chains
+- only critical bugs will be fixed, no performance improvements or new features are planned

 ## 2. Technical Overview <a id="chapter-002"></a>

-OpenEthereum's goal is to be the fastest, lightest, and most secure Ethereum client.
 We are developing OpenEthereum using the **Rust programming language**.
 OpenEthereum is licensed under the GPLv3 and can be used for all your Ethereum needs.

 By default, OpenEthereum runs a JSON-RPC HTTP server on port `:8545` and a Web-Sockets server on port `:8546`.
 This is fully configurable and supports a number of APIs.